rchikhi/2025-logan-practical/PartA.md

     echo $first_acc
     fasterq-dump $first_acc

-and repeat for all the other accessions in the file, e.g. with:
+and repeat for all the other accessions in the file, e.g. with (but do not run that command):

     for acc in $(cat ecoli.acc.txt); do echo $acc; fasterq-dump $acc; done

 But doing this is outside the scope of this tutorial, so we won't do that.

 Instead, to download all the Logan assemblies for this list of accessions, type:

     for acc in $(cat ecoli.acc.txt); do echo $acc; aws s3 cp s3://logan-pub/c/$acc/$acc.contigs.fa.zst .; done

-You do not need to wait for this command to complete, you can interrupt it at any time with Control+C.
+You do not need to wait for this command to complete, because, how long do you think it will take?
+Around a few seconds per accession, and we have 100 accessions, so it will take a dozen minutes or so.
+I suggest that you interrupt it with Control+C.

 The point was to show how to download many accessions.

 You may instead of doing a `for` loop, use the `parallel` program (https://ftp.gnu.org/gnu/parallel/).
 It will download in parallel instead of one after the other.
+You may add the command line argument `-j 4` to limit it to 4 threads at the same time (by default it uses the number of CPU cores).

-Try it, and stop it with Control+C.
+Try it, and stop it too with Control+C.